 Further details are available on the RCGP website.

 To ensure the success of these courses and to satisfy ourselves that our trainees are receiving quality advice we have implemented a 'Wales first' CSA course policy which ensures study leave reimbursement for trainees if they attend their first CSA preparation course in Wales.
 However, in exceptional circumstances, reimbursement may be approved for courses outside of Wales.
-Please refer to our FAQ document for further information.

 GP Study Leave Administrator, HEIW, GP Section, Ty Dysgu, Cefn Coed, Nantgarw, Cardiff, CF15 7QQ